 - Be careful with the pasta.
 Ideally you want to cook the pasta separately (any small pasta that you have on hand will do) to help keep it from getting mushy.
 If I’m in a hurry though, and not planning for leftovers, I’ll just drop the pasta right in the pot and let it cook with the soup.

-- I will also customize the soup with the veggies I have on hand, so this recipe is your baseline that you can make completely your own.
+- Feel free to customize: I will also customize the soup with the veggies I have on hand, so this recipe is your baseline that you can make completely your own.
 Fresh veggies, like carrots and celery, can be cooked with the onions and beef.
 Frozen vegetables should be added and simmered with the soup.

 Without the pasta, this soup freezes beautifully.
 Let it cool, then pour into a freezer bag or into a freezer container and store in the freezer for up to 6 months.
 Thaw in the refrigerator and reheat in a pot on the stove, adding fresh pasta if desired.

 More Tasty Soup Recipes